mirjetash/Memory_allocator/src/README_tests.md

 make -B tests/alloc1.test
 ```

-## Configuring a test

-Note that the file **Makefile.config** includes the definition of the
-main parameters of the allocator.
-You can change the value of these
-parameters to test your allocator under different conditions.

 ## Specification of the expected output

 The program **mem\_shell\_sim** makes a few assumption when generating
-the trace for a test case. **You have to follow the same rules in your
+the trace for a test case.
-implementation for it to be considered as correct**.

   * Calling memory_alloc() with a size of 0 returns a valid pointer that can later be freed.
   * If memory_alloc() does not manage to allocate a block, the program terminates with a call to exit(0).
   * Trace functions are called appropriately.